The required time to read or write data to RAM or other storage device. Since the

 Coercion of Drives

 The ability to coerce a drive into taking on a specific size.
-At AMI, drive coercion
+At AMT, drive coercion

 refers to the ability of our controllers to recognize the sizes of the drives connected,